Recommender systems based on graph embedding techniques: A comprehensive review: General graph embedding for recommendation

-In addition, in general graphs, the multiplicity of nodes and relations is far beyond their multiple semantics.
-To possibly capture more of it, TransD \cite{ji2015knowledge} further takes into account the multiple types of nodes and relations.
-Ji et al. \cite{ji2016knowledge} argued that the relations might belong to different graph patterns like that some relations link a large number of node pairs while others may not, and might also have uneven balances that the node pairs linked by relations could differ in quantity.
-With the Chinese restaurant process (CRP) \cite{blei2010nested}, TransG \cite{xiao2015transg} clusters the semantic components $\pi_{r,m}$ in $(h,r,t)$ of nodes and relations.
+Besides, in a general graph, the multiplicity (\textit{i.e.}, diverse types or appended attributes) of nodes and relations is far beyond their multiple semantics, which plays a large role in representing a general graph as precisely as possible.
+In view of that, TransD \cite{ji2015knowledge} takes the multiple types of nodes and relations into account.
+Ji et al. \cite{ji2016knowledge} proposed that relations could belong to different graph patterns like that some of them are linked with a large number of node pairs while others may not.
+In addition, Ji et al. also discovered that relations could have uneven balances that the quantity of node pairs linked with relations could differ a lot.
+Moreover, by means of the Chinese restaurant process (CRP) \cite{blei2010nested}, TransG \cite{xiao2015transg} can cluster the semantic components $\pi_{r,m}$ in $(h,r,t)$ of nodes and relations.
 Tab.~\ref{Trans} gives details of these techniques.